tkirk70/MechaCar_Statistical_Analysis/README.md

 ![](img/deliverable2b.PNG)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+- The total_summary has a variance of less than 100 pounds per square inch ( 62.29356)
+- The individual lot summaries produce different results: Lot1 and Lot2 are within tolerance, but the variance for Lot3 is 170.2861224 and exceeds the pre-determined cutoff of 100.

 ## T-Tests on Suspension Coils